analogdevicesinc/ai8x-training/README.md

 * Streaming mode:

-  * When using data greater than 90×91 (8,192 pixels per channel in HWC mode), or 181×181 (32,768 pixels in CHW mode), and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
+  * When using data greater than 8192 pixels per channel (approximately 90×90 when width = height) in HWC mode, or 32,768 pixels per channel (181×181 when width = height) in CHW mode, and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
   * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$; _width_ and _height_ must not exceed 1023.
   * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#fifos).
   * For streaming layers, bias values may not be added correctly in all cases.